The prophet of Reggae music!

 Bob Marley was a Jamaican singer, songwriter, guitarist, and activist.

-Marley is the most widely known performer of reggae music and regarded by many as a prophet of the Rastafarian religion.
+Marley is the most widely known performer of reggae music and regarded by many as a prophet of not just reggae, but also the Rastafarian religion.

 Bob Marley classics include Could You be Loved, Jammin’, One Love, No Woman No Cry, Redemption Song, Get Up, Stand Up and I Shot The Sheriff.

 When Marley wrote Redemption Song he was terminally ill

 Redemption Song is a song by Bob Marley from the album Uprising.

 The original and most famous recording of Redemption Song was performed on just one acoustic guitar.
 However, there are other versions, both live and in the studio, with and without a band.
 When Uprising was re-released in ’01, the full band version was featured as well as the original acoustic take.

 When he wrote Redemption Song in ’79, he already knew about his cancer and was dealing with his mortality.
 How much this affected the meaning of the song might be dangerous waters to explore but there is usually a strong connection with timeless songs and great loss.